JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 <format color="DarkOrange" style="bold">Better</format>

 ![](6_05_hor_inset_better.png){width=396}
-*With a smaller horizontal and bigger vertical insets, the checkboxes and the "Length" fields look related.
+*With smaller horizontal and bigger vertical insets, the checkboxes and the "Length" fields look related.
 However, it could be made better if the repeating word "Separator" appears only once.*

 <format color="Green" style="bold">Correct</format>